 What’s a Phishing Attack?

 Phishing is “…the attempt to obtain sensitive information such as usernames, passwords, and credit card details (and, indirectly, money), often for malicious reasons, by disguising as a trustworthy entity in an electronic communication” (Wikipedia).
 That means, even though you see the face of someone you know in the email sharing a Google Doc with you, two things are still possible: 1) Their email has been compromised and 2) They didn’t send you that phishing attack.
+You can find more information and some helpful infographics about phishing attacks in this blog post by Pixel Privacy.
 In an earlier blog entry, It’s Not the Phishing, It’s Your Lack of Influence, I pointed out that education is all important when dealing with clever attacks like this.
 Let’s break down what’s happening.

 Scott Laleman (Director of Technology, South San ISD) shares the following:

 We’ve blocked mailinator.com in our firewall, filter, and management console, but the messages look like they’re coming from in-house and are “to” an address at mailinator.com (the address with the hhhhhhh in it) with bcc to each person or group, but blocking any messages to or from that domain seems to have stopped them from coming in at this point.